chrultrabook/docs/docs/unbricking.md

 **Requirements**

-* A ChromeOS device with a SOIC-8 type SPI flash chip.
-Most Chromebooks use this type of chip, but there are a few notable exceptions:
-  - Google Chromebook Pixel 2013
-  - Google Chromebook Pixel 2015
-  - HP Chromebook 13 G1
-  - Asus Chromebook C302SA
+* A ChromeOS device

   {: .note }
-  These devices all use a WSON-8 flash chip, which does not expose the pins of the chip, so they cannot easily be "clipped" like a SOIC-8 chip.
-While it is usually possible to modify a SOIC-8 chip clip to attach to a WSON-8 chip, it's less than ideal.
-Both Chromebook Pixels feature a Google debug header, which can connect to a debug servo with a special cable and be flashed that way, but not an option for most users.
+  Most Skylake and older models (with a few exceptions) use a SOIC-8 flash chip which is easily clipable.
+Most if not all Kabylake/Apollolake and newer devices use a WSON-8 flash chip which can't be clipped, instead you need a WSON-8 probe.
+Check the part number of your flash chip to find the correct size needed.

 * A device running Linux from which to run flashrom.
 For this guide, I will use a Ubuntu 23.04 live USB.
 * A ch341a USB flash programmer
 * A 1.8v adapter

   {: .note }
   The adapter is required for devices which use 1.8v flash chips.
-Some/Most Baytrail, Braswell, Skylake and many newer devices use a 1.8v flash chip
+Some/Most Baytrail, Braswell, Skylake and many newer devices use a 1.8v flash chip.
+Baytrail is more reliable flashing at 3.3v though due to current leakage

-* An SOIC-8 chip clip
+* Either a SOIC-8 chip clip or a WSON-8 probe

-These 3 components are often bundled together at a lower cost, and if you're unsure if your device uses a 1.8v flash chip or a 3.3v one, it makes sense to have the adapter on hand if needed.
+A ch341a programmer, 1.8v adapter, and a SOIC-8 clip  are often bundled together at a lower cost, and if you're unsure if your device uses a 1.8v flash chip or a 3.3v one, it makes sense to have the adapter on hand if needed.
+You can look up the part number of your flash chip to determine which voltage it needs

 --------------------------